sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 One trick I always use when I'm writing suspicious commands is to prepend the command with `#` (comment-out in bash).
 This way I have a second opportunity to read the command, then remove `#` and then execute it.
 It's a simple trick that will save you a ton of time.

 Another trick is to use dry runs.
 Many of Git commands support dry runs or equivalent.
-These will tell you what the actual commands would do in case you execute it.
+These will tell you what the actual command would do in case you execute it.
 Check Git documentation for a command you are interested in to see how to invoke this option.

 The last and the most important trick in my opinion is to .. search & ask.
 If you don't know how to achieve something, or how to use a command or simply slightly in doubt, search & ask.
 Search on the internet, look into tutorials, StackOverflow answers, books, videos, whatever.
 If it's still not clear, ask one of your teammates, ask in a forum, try it in a protected environment!

 Don't worry, everyone loves the opportunity to share their knowledge and will love to help you, you will be in their position in no time.
 If you make a mess, the best you can do is to be honest and try to explain exactly what you did and how.
-Only those who never try anything, don't make mistakes.
+Only those who never try anything don't make mistakes.

 ## Summary